shuup/shuup-guide/source/campaigns.rst

 Campaigns
 =========

-Shoop Ecommerce platform comes built in with customized and easily extendable campaign management system.
-Shoop's modular campaign management structure allows extending the feature to most innovative campaign models and even integrations.
+Shuup Ecommerce platform comes built in with customized and easily extendable campaign management system.
+Shuup's modular campaign management structure allows extending the feature to most innovative campaign models and even integrations.

 Campaign Types
 --------------

-Shoop has two different types of campaigns:
+Shuup has two different types of campaigns:

 Basket Campaign
-    A campaign that is offered or fulfilled in Shoop shopping basket.
+    A campaign that is offered or fulfilled in Shuup shopping basket.
 For example, a customer may be given a 5% discount off their total order if their basket contains at least 10 products.